title

 In Medina and Mecca, Zubayr won additional support from those outraged by the deaths in Muhammad's family.
 Yazid tried reconciliation, but those from Medina who visited Yazid denounced upon their return the godless luxury they had found in Damascus.
 Yazid sent 12,000 Syrian troops against Medina and conquered the city in August, 683.
 Many nobles of the Quraysh tribe were annihilated in the process, and the surviving leaders of Medina's rebellion were executed.

-Yazid was succeeded by his son, a sickly nineteen-year-old, who died a few weeks later, leaving no successor to the Umayyad dynasty.
-Zubayr won support across much of Arabia, while the senior member of the Umayyad clan, Marwan, took power for the Umayyads.
-A great battle was fought in 684 at Marj Rahit, a little to the east of Damascus, the Syrian army winning and allowing Marwan to hold on to power in Syria.
-Marwan extended his rule through Palestine to Egypt, persuading Arab tribesmen in Egypt to change their support from Zubayr to himself.
-Then on May 7, 685, after nine months as caliph, Marwan died of plague, which had been ravaging Syria and Mesopotamia.
+In Damascus, Yazid was succeeded by his son, a sickly nineteen-year-old, who died a few weeks later, leaving no successor to the Umayyad dynasty.
+From Mecca, Zubayr won support that extended across much of Arabia, while the senior member of the Umayyad clan, Marwan, took power for the Umayyads in Damascus.
+A great battle was fought in 684 at Marj Rahit, a little to the east of Damascus, the Syrian army winning and Marwan allowed to hold on to power in Syria.
+He extended his rule through Palestine to Egypt, persuading Arab tribesmen in Egypt to change their support from Zubayr to himself.
+The plague bacillus that had killed 40 percent of Constantinople in the 540s had reappeared as a conquering pandemic in maritime towns along the Mediterranean and inland into Gaul.
+It was perhaps the disease that ravaged England in the mid-600s, and it came again to Syria where it killed the Marwan on May 7, 685, nine months after he had become caliph.

 Marwan was succeeded by his son, Malik.
 The civil war raged for seven more years, until 692, when the Syrian army killed Zubayr and overran Mecca.
-Malik was caliph for twenty years, and more than any preceding caliph he ruled by force of arms rather than consensus.
+Malik was to be caliph for twenty years, ruling by force of arms rather than consensus.